gnapse/gnapse.github.io/about/index.md

 ---

 I'm Ernesto García, I'm from Cuba, and I work developing software at [Continuum][] in Chile.
-You can find me as **@gnapse** in most online services.
+You may find me as **@gnapse** in most online services.

-I currently work mostly on web and mobile platforms, with a strong preference for modern dynamic languages, such as Ruby, Python, Java and Objective-C.  I also enjoy a lot working in unix-like environments, and around the command line and Vim, two places where I feel increasingly at home.
+I currently work mostly on web and mobile platforms, with a strong preference for modern dynamic languages, such as Ruby, Javascript, Python and Java.
+I also enjoy a lot working in unix-like environments, and around the command line and Vim, two places where I feel increasingly at home.

 When I'm not there, you'll probably find me listening to some music, watching a good film, or spending some time with my wife, my family and my friends.
 And